 Starting with the plan offers a clear path to a solution for understanding structure, urban role, social impact.

-Located on a central axis, this high-rise shapes a monumental silhouette within the capitals’ skyline.
-The vertical rhythm emphasizes forms that recall palaces while forming a cohesive ensemble with surrounding blocks; such rhythm invites a mindful reading of the urban fabric.
+Located on a central axis, this high-rise shapes a monumental silhouette within the capital's skyline.
+The vertical rhythm emphasises forms that recall palaces while forming a cohesive ensemble with surrounding blocks; such rhythm invites a mindful reading of the urban fabric.

 Historical context emerges from times of rapid expansion.
-The plan prioritizes light, air, communal life, resulting in a durable structure whose presence defines streets, squares, nearby courtyards.
+The plan prioritises light, air, communal life, resulting in a durable structure whose presence defines streets, squares, nearby courtyards.

-- Structure reads a central core, modular layers; monumental forms create a layered skyline.
+- The structure has a central core and modular layers; monumental forms create a layered skyline.

-- Ensemble within the capital district links this unit to nearby palaces; basils on pilasters provide a classical reference for capitals.
+- An ensemble within the capital district links this unit to nearby palaces; basils on pilasters provide a classical reference for capitals.

-- Nearby squares nourish public life; a ballet of movements across courtyards characterizes daily flows.
+- Adjacent squares nourish public life; a ballet of movements across courtyards characterises daily flows.

-- instagram captions circulating around this form reveal vantage points; balconies, basils crown terraces appear as a dance.
+- Instagram captions doing the rounds on this here form reveal vantage points; balconies, basil-crowned terraces appear as a dance.

 - Navigating the area: readily trace vertical bands from terrace viewpoints; starting from a central axis helps the mind interpret massing.